amergenthale/myProject/notebook-log.md

 # Coalescent Species Tree Analysis
 **Goal**
-Because this dataset contains three genes (`rpsJ`, `rplC`, and `rplD`), a coalescent-based species tree method can be applied to the project data.
+Because this dataset contains three genes (`rpsJ` and `rplC`), a coalescent-based species tree method can be applied to the project data.
 Unlike single-gene tree inference, coalescent methods use multiple gene trees to estimate a species tree while accounting for discordance among loci.

 **Chosen Method**
 I chose **ASTRAL** as the coalescent method.